Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 12. Compress the detent and install the firing pin in the correct direction into the slide

 You will need to take a slender awl or scribe to press down on the detent as the spring moves past.
-A Starrett machinist scribe costs about $30 and is ideal for this task.
+A Starrett machinist scribe is ideal for this task.
 In a pinch a bent safety pin will also work.
 A punch is typically too fat to do this job.

 The flat portion of the firing pin should face the detent.
 There should be an audible "click" as the detent engages the firing pin.

-Test the firing pin by pressing on the end with a punch.
-The tip of the firing pin should protrude from the breech face, and the firing pin should return on its own when the pressure is released.
+Test the firing pin by pressing on its rear end with a punch.
+The tip of the firing pin should protrude from the breech face when pressed with the punch, and the firing pin should return on its own when the pressure is released.

 Firing pin final insertion into slide.